-To help address the need for investment in late 2016 we developed the Caring in You programme which was piloted in Pembrokeshire, Manchester and Kent and involved 21 carers.
+To help address the need for investment in late 2016, we developed the Caring and You programme, which was piloted in Pembrokeshire, Manchester and Kent and involved 21 carers.

 The Caring and You programme will provide carers with the support and education needed to help them improve their skills and knowledge of caring.

 Caring and You is available to family or friends of stroke survivors who find themselves in a caring role.
 Carers may benefit from attending the support and education sessions if they are feeling stressed, anxious, depressed, isolated and/or want to improve their skills and knowledge of caring.